netdata/netdata/claim/README.md

 #### aclk-available is false

-If `aclk-available` is `false` and all other keys are `true`, your Agent is having trouble connection to the Cloud through the ACLK.
+If `aclk-available` is `false` and all other keys are `true`, your Agent is having trouble connecting to the Cloud through the ACLK.
 Please check your system's firewall.

 If your Agent needs to use a proxy to access the internet, you must [set up a proxy for